Frequently Asked Questions

 Today is your daily dashboard: what’s scheduled, what’s due, and what you’ve already logged for the calendar day you select.
 You can move between days using the horizontal date strip at the top.

-It ties together medication routines, doses you’ve recorded, and health readings like INR or blood pressure in one place.
+It ties together medication routines, doses you’ve recorded, health readings like INR or blood pressure, and—when due or already logged—growth and body metric readings in one place.
+Tap the sprout or scale icon beside Readings to expand growth and body metric rows without cluttering quiet days.

 Trends and charts +